alexfogg/alexfogg/README.md

 # Hi there 👋 I'm Alex!

 ### :computer: Professional Background
-I am a pre-sales engineer.
 I currently work as a customer engineer at Sourcegraph.
 Prior to Sourcegraph, I was a solutions architect at Andela.
 In both roles I am the technical resource embedded with the sales team to help customers solve their technical problems.

 Prior to pre-sales engineering, I worked at a few different companies in New York and San Francisco as a **software engineer** and as a **team lead**, focusing mostly on Ruby on Rails applications.
 I got to spend a lot of time tinkering with a variety of ad technologies and building software that mapped to complex financial and legal regulations.